Are all Weakly Convex and Decomposable Polyhedral Surfaces Infinitesimally Rigid?: An empirical approach

-In practice, the following three major steps will be employed to discern infinitesimally rigid polyhedra from infinitesimally flexible ones: \begin{enumerate} \item Triangulate the polyhedron.
-This triangulation $T$ will have $n \in \mathbb{N}$ interior edges. \item Calculate all the dihedral angles between the faces of the simplices making up $T$ and meeting at an interior edge of the triangulation of $P$.
-The total angle around an interior edge will be the sum of all such dihedral angles. \item Determine the eigenvalues of $M_T$ (a $n \times n$ matrix).
-If zero is not an eigenvalue, $P$ must be infinitesimally rigid. \end{enumerate} Since we will explicitly construct $P$ (instead of studying random polyhedra), step one is not something we will have to worry about much.
+Since we will explicitly construct $P$ (instead of studying random polyhedra), step one is not something we will have to worry about much.
 What is of greater importance is to find a way to determine the total angle around the interior edges $e_i$, for $ i = 1,..., n$, of $P$ as a function of the edge lengths $l_i$ of the $e_i$ (remember, the entries of $M_T$ are the derivatives of total angle around each edge with respect to edge length).
 This is not as straightforward as it sounds at first since expressing dihedral angles of tetrahedra as a function of edge lengths is sometimes quite cumbersome and unnecessary complicates the process even further (for example, using trigonometry and Heron's formula requires calculating the areas of the faces, which we neither need nor want).
-A more efficient method to obtain the desired dihedral angles turns out to be throughout Cayley-Menger determinants.
+A more efficient method to obtain the desired dihedral angles turns out to be through Cayley-Menger determinants.